Luto73/impfcert-qr/README.md

 # impfcert-qr
-PHP Script to cremte a QR code which can be used at mein-apothekenportal.de
+PHP Script to create a QR code which can be used at mein-apothekenportal.de to enter patient data for the covid-19 vaccine certificate